 The Best Traditional Handcrafted Kukri Knives

-EGKH is short for Ex-Gurkha Kukri House, and they’re quickly becoming one of the most prolific and best kukri manufacturers in the world.
+EGKH is short for Ex-Gurkha Kukri House, and they’re quickly becoming one of the most prolific and best kukri manufacturers globally.
 They’re known for their quality and appreciated for their attention to traditional craftsmanship and design.
 Their Service No. 1 Gripper Handle is one of their most popular blades.

 8. EGKH.
 Genuine Gurkha Hand Forged Kukri

-Another EGKH knife, the Genuine Gurkha is an excellent reminder of the weapon/tool’s origins.
-Unlike the previous EGKH though, the blade is made from high-carbon spring steel, which is both more durable and better sharpening.
-When poorly cared for, it can rust, but nothing that can’t be overcome with a quick coat of oil before storing.
-It also comes with the classic chakmak and karda, so there’s no excuse for not honing your blade after each use and you’ll always have a small knife around the more detailed tasks.
+Another EGKH knife, the Genuine Gurkha, is an excellent reminder of the weapon/tool’s origins.
+Unlike the previous EGKH, though, the blade is made from high-carbon spring steel, which is more durable and better sharpening.
+It can rust when poorly cared for, but nothing that can’t be overcome with a quick coat of oil before storing.
+It also comes with the classic chakmak and karda, so there’s no excuse for not honing your blade after each use, and you’ll always have a small knife around the more detailed tasks.

-The handle on the EGKH is made from rosewood, which isn’t quite as traditional as buffalo horn, but less modern than the synthetic varieties.
-It’s a little slippery when wet, and may not be the best choice for survival scenarios where weather could be a hindrance.
+The handle on the EGKH is made from rosewood, which isn’t quite as traditional as buffalo horn but less modern than the synthetic varieties.
+It’s a little slippery when wet and may not be the best choice for survival scenarios where the weather could hinder.
 It uses a few rivets to hold the wood in place over a full tang.
-This is a strong design and most users report that the knife functions well for chopping tasks.
+This is a strong design, and most users report that the knife functions well for chopping tasks.